Ann Li

 Breaking away from rigid narratives and outdated approaches, A Changing Arctic creates relatable, integrated experiences which illuminate our roles and relationships with the natural world.
 Spatial projection, motion capture, and positional triangulation systems provide a layer of dynamic context to existing exhibit spaces.
 By enabling bodily interactions within large-scale environments, this facilitates collaborative, reflective activities grounded in shared alternate realities.

-I led concept ideation, narrative design, creative direction, and research.
+I led concept ideation, content and narrative design, and creative direction, as well as evaluating technical and production approaches.

 Today, many museums are facing the challenge of transitioning from rigid institutions to experiential and flexible spaces.
 This is driven by factors such as expanding collections, increased competition for visitors, and visitor expectations for greater engagement.
 Museums are turning to virtual reality, apps, and interactive experiences to attract visitors.
-We explored emerging trends in technology to create multi-sensory, immersive, and responsive exhibits.
+We explored emerging trends in technology to create a multi-sensory, immersive, and responsive exhibit for the Carnegie Museum of Natural History (CMNH).

 A Changing Arctic is an immersive, interactive exhibit experience comprised of four main interactions within the Wyckoff Hall: Polar World exhibit at CMNH.